 Compare Templates

-Compare Templates provides a detailed side-by-side comparison of two view templates, showing all parameter values and their controlled status.
+Compare Templates provides a detailed side-by-side comparison of two view templates, showing parameter values and controlled status in the Template Manager workspace.
 Use it to troubleshoot unexpected view behavior, standardize templates across your project, or understand the differences between similarly-named templates.

 Getting Started

-Section titled “Getting Started”Find Compare Templates on the Amorphous ribbon tab in the Data Tools panel.
+Section titled “Getting Started”Find Template Manager on the Amorphous ribbon tab in the Data Tools panel, then open the Compare Templates tab.

 To access Compare Templates: